 Nos.
-Item Spare part Number recommended 1 Carbon sealing rings, where fitted, with springs for each size sealing rings and type of gland 1 set 2 Strainer baskets or inserts for filters of special design, of each type and size 1 set Shipo 2.
-I 3. \ Notes: 1.
+Item Spare part Number recommended 1 Carbon sealing rings, where fitted, with springs for each size sealing 1 set rings and type of gland 2 Strainer baskets or inserts for filters of special design, of each type and size 1 set Notes: 1.
 The availability of other spare parts should be specially considered and decided upon by the Shipowner.
 2. It is assumed that the crew has on board the necessary tools and equipment.
+3. When the recommended spares are utilized, it is recommended that new spares are supplied as soon as possible.

+Table 5

-Table 5 List of minimum recommended spare parts for essential auxiliary machinery of ships for unrestricted service
+List of minimum recommended spare parts for essential auxiliary machinery of ships for

 Nos.
 Item Spare part Number recommended

-Pump Pumps
+Pump DS

 1 Compressors pumps Rotor sealings of each

 Gear type type and size

 2 1 pumps Bearings of each type

 Valves and size

 3 2 Pistons Rotor sealings of each

 Valve with seats and springs, each size fitted type and size

-2. I N o t e s: 1.
-When a sufficiently rated standby pump is available, the spare parts may be dispensed with.
-2. It is recommended that where, for maintenance or repair work of the pumps, special tools or equipment shall be used, these are available on board.
+2. I t is recommend a sufficiently rated standby pump is available, the spare pare led that where, for maintenance or repair work of the pum are available on board.

-3. \ 3.
-When the recommended spares are utilized, it is recommended that new spares are supplied as soon as
+3. \ possi nmended spares are utilized, it is recommended that new spares are supplied as soon as

-possi possible.

 Piston pumps Piston rings, each type and size for one piston Suction and delivery

 Centrifugal Bearing of each type and size valves complete of

-each each size fitted in one unit
+each size fitted in on e unit